garynaz/AWSupportLogger/README.md

 ## Inspiration
-This app was designed to facilitate interaction interactions between clients and IT Support Specialists as an alterantive to using email.
+This app was designed to facilitate interaction between clients and IT Support Specialists as an alterantive to using email and phone conversation.
-The idea is to provide clients with a platform where they can immediately check on the status of their ticket submissions, while also having the option to chat directly with the IT Specialist who is working on fulfilling the client's request.
+The idea is to provide clients with a platform where they can immediately check on the status of their submitted tickets, while also having the option to chat directly with the IT Specialist who is assigned to fulfill the client's request.

 ## Contact
 Created by Gary Nazarian - feel free to contact me at garynaz@icloud.com